Submitting an Article or Proposal for Publication

 - The BBJ does not publish articles that have previously appeared in other print or electronic publications.

-- The BBJ will not publish articles whose primary purpose is to pitch specific products or services.
-(The BBJ sells paid advertising.)
+- The BBJ will not publish articles whose primary purpose is to pitch specific products or services and no articles should be used for fundraising purposes.

 - The BBJ does not publish book reviews.